eramons/techblog/content/post/thinkpadw500.md

 ![Minimal](/techblog/img/w500/minimal_edited.jpg)

-The result: after powering on the "machine", following nice words greated me on the screen:
+The result: after powering on the "machine", following nice words greeted me on the screen:

 ```
 SeaBIOS (version rel/1.14.0-0-g155821a)